shaoanlu/GazeML-keras/README.md

 2. Gaze estimation has not been ported yet.

+## Dependency
+- python 3.6
+- keras 2.2.4
+- tensorflow 1.12.0

 ## Acknoledgement
 ELG model weights are converted from the official repo [swook/GazeML](https://github.com/swook/GazeML).
+We learnt a lot from there.